Kairos Prison Ministry

 2. COLORED PLACEMATS

 Our Sunday School children color placemats that will be part of the three meals taken into the prison.
 The placemats hold special meaning for the candidates and many will remove them from the table to make sure they don’t get any food spilled on them and then take them to the cell as a special remembrance of the weekend.
-If you would like to color some or have a group that would like to, please let us (Steve Hable, John Cooney or Jay Haron) know and we will make sure you have some to color.
+If you would like to color some or have a group that would like to, please contact the church office.

 3. ATTEND THE CLOSING SERVICE

 This opportunity is available to anyone (male or female) who is eighteen years old or older.
 For men this is a wonderful way to see first-hand the results of the weekend for the candidates and “try the ministry on.”
 It is also an opportunity for women to participate and show their support for the ministry.
 The Praise and Worship experience and hearing the candidates’ individual testimonies about their weekend experience is powerful.
 If would like to attend, you must submit an application request.
-Contact Steve Hable, John Cooney, Pastor Eric, or Jay Haron to get a copy of the application.
+Contact the church office for this application

 For those of you who would like to make the commitment to pray for the upcoming Kairos Weekend at RJ Donovan, there is an internet link where you can sign up for an hour time slot during the weekend.
 You would simply spend some time during your assigned hour and pray for the weekend.
 Prayers could be included for the inmates participating, the inmates on the inside team, the prison staff and administration staff, the staff chaplains and yard pastors, the families of the inmates involved, the outside team that comes into the prison, and their families.
 Pray for all those who may have baked cookies for the weekend or wrote Agape letters for the candidates.
 That same weekend there are also ten other men’s weekends throughout the United States and five women’s weekends and one Kairos Outside weekend for women related to incarcerated men that could be included in your prayers.